-- 1. Press timer on-off. - 2.
-Press to increase time in one-minute increments.
+- 1. Press Timer on-off. - Press to increase time in one-minute increments.
 Press and hold to increase time in 10-minute increments.
-The timer can be set for any amount of time from 1 minute to 11 hours and 59 minutes. - 3.
-When the set time ends, the timer will beep three times and will continue to beep three times every minute until timer on-off is pressed.
+The timer can be set for any amount of time from 1 minute to 11 hours and 59 minutes. - When the desired time appears in the display, release the .
+The timer will begin to countdown in about 5 seconds. - 4.
+To turn the timer off at any time Press Timer on-off. - 5.
+When the set time ends, the timer will beep three times and will continue to beep three times every minute until Timer on-off is pressed.

-NOTE
+\$ NOTE